digixc/CompSci/activities/hackathon.md

 #### What is it?
 + A collaborative and creative problem solving event
-+ The goal of a hackathon is to create working software or hardware by the end of the event
++ The goal of a hackathon is to have some creative fun by creating working software or hardware as teams
 + It has a pre-defined theme

 #### Objectives